top of page

 active dog will need more than one who is content to hold the couch down.

-*** The quality of dog food you buy also makes a big difference.
-The better the quality of the dog food, the more nourishing it will be, and the less your dog will need.
-(Refer to a “Quality Comparison Chart” on leading brand of dog food included in our Puppy Packs.)
+The quality of dog food you buy also makes a big difference.
+The better the quality of the dog food, the more nourishing it will be, and the less your dog will need to eat.
+Junk dog food takes a lot to fill the dog, and produces a lot of waste -aka poop- which you need to clean up💩

 As he gets older, around 6 months of age, you will go down to two feedings per day.
 Studies have shown